 - Triplex Iron Removal System 800 GPM - Kansas, USA

-- Reduces Iron and Manganese
+- Reduces Iron and Manganese from water

 - Prevents premature membrane fouling

 - Easily maintained (Backwash cycles help clean and maintain the system)

 - Inexpensive (No recurring cost of consumable chemicals)